Long-term effects of cannabis: Memory and intelligence

-Acute cannabis intoxication has been shown to negatively affect attention, psychomotor task ability, and short-term memory.
-Studies of chronic cannabis users have demonstrated, although inconsistently, a long-lasting effect on the attention span, memory function, and cognitive abilities of moderate-dose long-term users.
+Acute cannabis intoxication has been shown to negatively affect attention, psychomotor task ability, and short-term memory, impairing motor coordination and operative tasks as well as the capability people have to learn and recall information.
+Studies of chronic cannabis users have demonstrated, although inconsistently, a long-lasting effect on the attention span, memory function, and cognitive abilities of moderate-dose, long-term users.
 Once cannabis use is discontinued for several months, these effects disappear, unless the user started consuming during adolescence.
 It is speculated that this is due to neurotoxic effects of cannabis interfering with critical brain development.

 Chronic use of cannabis during adolescence, a time when the brain is still developing, is correlated in the long term with lower IQ and cognitive deficits.
 It is not clear, though, if cannabis use causes the problems or if the causality is in the reverse.
 Recent studies have shown that IQ deficits existed in some subjects before chronic cannabis use, suggesting that lower IQ may instead be a risk factor for cannabis addiction.

 A prospective cohort study that took place between 1972 and 2012 investigated the association between cannabis use and neuropsychological decline.
 Subjects were tested at various points in their life administering multiple different neuropsychological tests.
 The authors concluded that: